- How To

 These masks do differ in some aspects, which you can read on further to get a little more understanding about each one below.
 However, I will rank them starting with what I believe is the most reliable, best-performing CBRN mask, and then second and third, respectively.

-The M50 is the creme of the crop for gas masks.
+The M50 is the cream of the crop for gas masks.
 It is such that it is the standard operating chemical, biological, nuclear and radiation protection mask for the US Military and the US Department of Defense.
 There are also a number of other military organizations across the world that rely on this system.

 There are a number of reasons why I like the M50 above any other mask, primarily it was the comfort and ease I was able to move around while wearing it.
 This would obviously be a reason why it is a service mask given the picture above, a primary part of specialist military training is being able to operate effectively under all conditions, including ones where a gas mask is a necessary protection.
 It is these specifics that make it the best face mask for a nuclear fallout, and the best nuclear gas mask all around.